cayd3z/Resort_Website/README.md

-# MINOR PROJECT
+# Resort Website
-## Version 1.2.4
+## Version 1.2.5

-Resort Website Using HTML, CSS, JavaScript, PHP And MySQL
+A Simple Model of a Resort Website Using HTML, CSS, JavaScript, PHP And MySQL

 ### FEATURES